Should I wait to be admitted before applying for aid?

 Most Financial Aid Forms are also located on the Financial Aid Forms page, as well.

 How do I submit requested documentation?

-The best way to submit requested documentation to the Office of Financial Aid is by secure Document Upload through Colleague Self-Service.
+The best way to submit requested documentation to the Office of Financial Aid is by secure Document Upload through your Colleague Self-Service portal.
 Please check your Required Document page in Colleague Self-Service to see what upload options you have available.
 If you need help, please email our office.